Generated at: 2026-06-15 04:54:43

 What Is uSonar for Streamlining Data Consolidation?

-Since data consolidation involves large volumes of data and extensive manual work, using a dedicated tool is recommended to ensure efficiency and minimize errors.
+Since data consolidation involves large volumes of data and significant manual effort, we recommend using a dedicated tool to ensure efficiency and accuracy.

-Equipped with LBC (Linkage Business Code), one of Japan's largest corporate databases, uSonar enables high-precision data cleansing, allowing you to maximize the use of customer data for sales and marketing activities.
+Equipped with LBC (Linkage Business Code), one of Japan's largest corporate databases, uSonar enables high-precision data cleansing, allowing you to maximize the use of customer data for sales and marketing.

 Once a database is built, changes such as company name changes, mergers, and reorganizations are automatically maintained, allowing you to use the information with confidence.
-A dedicated team for data construction and maintenance updates the information daily to ensure accuracy, enabling reliable customer management based on precise data.
+A dedicated department for data construction and maintenance updates the data daily to maintain accuracy, enabling reliable customer management based on precise data.

-Additionally, uSonar features functionality to identify and select high-probability target customers.
-By combining various search criteria to create target lists, it can be utilized as an ABM tool that reduces the time spent on targeting and realizes efficient sales activities.
+Furthermore, uSonar includes features to identify and select high-probability target customers.
+By combining various search criteria to create target lists, you can reduce the time spent on targeting and utilize it as an ABM tool to realize efficient sales activities.

 Summary

-Data consolidation is the process of resolving duplicates and inconsistencies in customer information scattered across multiple databases to centralize it.
-Through data consolidation, you can improve data visualization and enhance the sophistication of your customer service and marketing efforts.
+Data cleansing is the process of resolving duplicates and inconsistencies in customer information scattered across multiple databases to centralize it.
+Through data cleansing, you can advance data visualization and enhance customer engagement and marketing efforts.
 It also helps prevent information silos and improves operational efficiency.

-Data consolidation is an essential task for maintaining and managing customer data, and performing it accurately can lead to improved quality of customer service and the implementation of effective marketing.
+Data cleansing is an essential task for maintaining and managing customer data, and when performed accurately, it is expected to improve the quality of customer service and enable effective marketing.

-To improve the efficiency and accuracy of data consolidation, the introduction of a specialized tool is recommended. uSonar is a tool equipped with LBC, one of Japan's largest corporate databases, capable of high-precision data consolidation and data cleansing.
+To improve the efficiency and accuracy of data cleansing, the introduction of specialized tools is recommended. uSonar is a tool equipped with LBC, one of Japan's largest corporate databases, enabling high-precision data cleansing and data enrichment.
 It also features ABM capabilities, which can be utilized for strategic marketing activities.

-We hope this article helps you move forward with your data consolidation and data cleansing initiatives.
+We hope this article serves as a helpful reference for your customer data cleansing initiatives.

 You can download the materials for free using the button below, so please take a look.